csm/datomic-client-js/README.md

 * SPI support for on-prem peer-server.
 * SPI support for cloud.
 * Some query builder support complete.
+* Some transaction builder support complete.
+* EDN queries or transaction data supported.
+* Some tests written.

 ## TODO

 * More builder support for queries.
-* Add builder support for transactions?
 * API docs.
-* Package everything properly for external consumption.
+* Package everything properly for external consumption (i.e. I don't really know how to package up JavaScript).
-* Uh, tests?
+* More tests.